Anna Dolidze

-Anna Dolidze (ანა დოლიძე; born 26 October 1979) is a Georgian attorney, professor of international law and government official.
-A speaker and writer on international lawand human rights in Caucasus and Central Eurasia, she was appointed as the chief legal adviser to the President of Georgia on 27 June 2016.
+Anna Dolidze (ანა დოლიძე; born 26 October 1979) is a Georgian attorney, professor of international law and government official, founder and chairman of the "For the People" party.
+A speaker and writer on international law and human rights in Caucasus and Central Eurasia, she was appointed as the chief legal adviser to the President of Georgia on 27 June 2016.
 On 8 January 2018 the President of Georgia appointed Dolidze to the High Council of Justice, the body that oversees the judiciary.